 The original objective of the 1966 Barges Trust was to restore and maintain the presence on the river Isis of several of the better examples including Jesus, Corpus Christi and Hertford.
 However, their efforts were dogged by bad luck in the form of fire and vandalism, in particular to the beautiful Jesus barge, which after being restored with a replica teak hull and returned to the Isis, was severely damaged by fire in 1988.

 Why didn't Cambridge have barges?
 [Link to external website] This article speculates that the Cam was too narrow.
-In fact, six barges did attempt to get to Cambridge by sea, but sunk on route.
+In fact, six barges did attempt to get to Cambridge by sea, but sunk en route.

-Six barges remain floating out of the original 22 - all are now owned privately, or by the OCBPT.
+Six barges remain floating out of the original 22/27 - all are now owned privately, or by the OCBPT.

 The Oxford College Barge Preservation Trust currently owns and manages the Corpus Christi barge.